sh1boot/sh1boot.github.io/drafts/zsh-and-tmux-config.md

 ### Window status and index

-There's a window-flags string showing a few things, like `!` for an alarm state, but it's not always the same length, which causes the tabs to move around when you switch focus.
-I don't like that, so I pad it to one character.
+There's a window-flags string showing a few things, like `!` for an alarm state.
+Apparently I saw need to pad this to one character to stabilise the tab size, suggesting that at some point it was dynamic in length.
+This doesn't seem to be necessary anymore, but there it is.
 Is it ever longer?
-I don't know, I've never noticed that.
+I've never noticed that.

 Then the window index #I, then a separator character.
-I went with the lightest box-drawing character I could find which reaches the full height of the space.
+I went with the lightest [box-drawing character][] I could find which reaches the full height of the space.

 ```conf